DataResponsibly/Virny/docs/api/utils/count-prediction-stats.md

 - **uq_results**

-    2D array of prediction labels by each model
+    2D array of prediction proba for the zero value label by each model